Anniella stebbinsi

-Anniella stebbinsi, the Southern California legless lizard, is a small, slender lizard, and, as the name suggests, is legless.
-Not much is known about the Southern California legless lizard as a separate species, with most observations conducted while it was not recognised as separate from Anniella pulchra.
+Anniella stebbinsi, the Southern California or San Diegan legless lizard, is a small, slender lizard, and, as the name suggests, is legless.
+Not much is known about the lizard as a unique species, with most observations conducted while it was not recognised as separate from Anniella pulchra, the Californian legless lizard.

 Etymology

 The specific name stebbinsi honors Robert C. Stebbins, an American herpetologist.

 Description

 The Southern California legless lizard is small and slender, with no legs, a shovel-shaped snout, smooth shiny scales, and a blunt tail.
 On close observation, eyelids are also present, making clear that the species are lizards and not snakes.
 Its dorsum is light olive-brown, with strong yellow sides, and its ventral colour is moderate yellow.
 It also has a black mid-dorsal stripe with the length of less than one scale wide that stretches from the parietals to the tip of the tail, and multiple black stripes that are one scale wide from the eye to the tip of the tail.
 The holotype is adult female measuring 132 mm in snout–vent length with 81 mm regenerated tail.